 Faculty are encouraged to reach out to OCE staff by completing a Partnership Request.
 Additionally, faculty and staff may reach out directly to an OCE staff member via email.
 We can also facilitate connections with employers who are eager to speak to your classes.

 Career Resources for Your Classes

 We invite you to share our career guides and presentations on career development topics.
 The OCE Community on Canvas features helpful career guides including interviewing, writing resumes and CV's and more.
-We also have uploaded PowerPoint presentations on career development topics which you can download and customize.
+We also have recorded PowerPoint presentations on career development topics which you can download and use in your classroom.

 If you have questions or need assistance, please contact Academic Technology Services at email@example.com.

 Learn how e3 has helped your Faculty Peers!